July 16, 2025 Washington, DC

 Randomly generated nonsense couplets like these, when used as passwords, are very strong.
 And at least for me, they’re much more memorable than comparably-secure passwords chosen by more traditional methods.

 You probably use at least one password.
 If that password is used for anything important, it should be strong and also memorable.
 A classic way to remember something is to turn it into a poem.
-Below is a tool that generates a strong password1, in the form of a nonsensical rhyming couplet.
+Below is a tool1 that generates a strong password2, in the form of a nonsensical rhyming couplet.
 The rest of this post is about why I wanted to make a poem password generator, and how I did it.

 Poem Generator